-Two Google’s innovative products responsible for advertising i.e. Adwords and Adsense have created competent advertising ecosystem that makes use of its massive search engine users.
+Two of Google’s innovative products responsible for advertising i.e. Adwords and Adsense have created a competent advertising ecosystem that makes use of its massive search engine users.
 Google continues to dominate both search and mobile, a tremendously growing niche within the online advertising industry.

-The company is already a leader in search market share for several years and has also seen a tremendous growth in mobile advertising in recent years.
+The company is already a leader in search market share for several years and has also seen tremendous growth in mobile advertising in recent years.
 Google’s popular mobile platform – Android makes it possible to excel in the mobile sector of online advertising.

-The key future challenges of Google are maintaining the strong brand image, complying with the future government laws and regulations, protecting technological intellectual properties, addressing privacy concerns of the growing user base, successful international operations and expansion, retaining key business personnel and maintaining the overall culture of the business (Google Annual Report, 2013).
+The key future challenges of Google are maintaining a strong brand image, complying with future government laws and regulations, protecting technological intellectual properties, addressing privacy concerns of the growing user base, successful international operations and expansion, retaining key business personnel and maintaining the overall culture of the business (Google Annual Report, 2013).